Fractal compression: History

-During the 1990s Iterated Systems Inc. and its partners expended considerable resources to bring fractal compression to video.
-While compression results were promising, computer hardware of that time lacked the processing power for fractal video compression to be practical beyond a few select usages.
-Up to 15 hours were required to compress a single minute of video.

 ClearVideo – also known as RealVideo (Fractal) – and SoftVideo were early fractal video compression products.
 ClearFusion was Iterated's freely distributed streaming video plugin for web browsers.
 In 1994 SoftVideo was licensed to Spectrum Holobyte for use in its CD-ROM games including Falcon Gold and Star Trek: The Next Generation A Final Unity.

 In 1996, Iterated Systems Inc. announced an alliance with the Mitsubishi Corporation to market ClearVideo to their Japanese customers.
 The original ClearVideo 1.2 decoder driver is still supported by Microsoft in Windows Media Player although the encoder is no longer supported.

 Two firms, Total Multimedia Inc. and Dimension, both claim to own or have the exclusive licence to Iterated's video technology, but neither has yet released a working product.
 The technology basis appears to be Dimension's U.S. patents 8639053 and 8351509, which have been considerably analyzed.
 In summary, it is a simple quadtree block-copying system with neither the bandwidth efficiency nor PSNR quality of traditional DCT-based codecs.
 In January 2016, TMMI announced that it was abandoning fractal-based technology altogether.

 Research papers between 1997 and 2007 discussed possible solutions to improve fractal algorithms and encoding hardware.